signavio/tech-blog/_posts/2018-07-10-java-stream-collect-pitfalls.md

 ```

 So where does this Exception come from?
-If you look into the documentation [Collectos#toMap()] (https://docs.oracle.com/javase/8/docs/api/java/util/stream/Collectors.html#toMap-java.util.function.Function-java.util.function.Function-) you will find the following hint:
+If you look into the documentation [Collectors#toMap()] (https://docs.oracle.com/javase/8/docs/api/java/util/stream/Collectors.html#toMap-java.util.function.Function-java.util.function.Function-) you will find the following hint:
 > If the mapped keys contains duplicates (according to Object.equals(Object)), an IllegalStateException is thrown when the collection operation is performed.
 > If the mapped keys may have duplicates, use toMap(Function, Function, BinaryOperator) instead.

-So the right way to implement the for-loops behavior overwriting an existing value in the `Map` would be:
+So the right way to implement the for-loop's behavior overwriting an existing value in the `Map` would be:

 ```java
 Map<Integer, Person> idToName = persons.stream()